© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Facade of Bridge Chapel in grounds of Kettlethorpe Hall is a scheduled monument protected by Historic England under reference 1005785.
 View the official record →

-The Facade of Bridge Chapel in the grounds of Kettlethorpe Hall in Yorkshire is a fragmentary stone structure dating from the medieval period.
+The Facade of Bridge Chapel in the grounds of Kettlethorpe Hall is a fragmentary medieval structure located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005785.

 Facade of Bridge Chapel in grounds of Kettlethorpe Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005785.